noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 TODO:

-VIA10-13 (clean up)
+- add reading and/or writing Timer A latches to all tests

-- clean out more redundant stuff, add comments, etc
+- test input latching

-- add reading Timer A latches to all tests
+- test serial shift register

 --------------------------------------------------------------------------------
 Following is a brief overview of how certain CIA features are related to the